Go to main content

 PET

-Polyester PET is perhaps best known for being used for recyclable plastic bottles.
-But it has many properties that make it also used for oven handles, windshield wipers, and irons.
-PET does not absorb moisture, has good outdoor durability, withstands temperatures up to 155/200 degrees C, and has a high surface gloss, etc. For example, our felt hoods are made of 50% rPET.
+PET is perhaps best known for being used for recyclable plastic bottles.
+But it has many properties that make it suitable for oven handles, windshield wipers, irons and synthetic fibers.
+PET does not absorb moisture, has good outdoor resistance and can have a high surface gloss, etc. As an example, our felt caps are made of PET, with 50% consisting of recycled material (rPET).

 Sustainable plastic materials